For someone that has diabetes, experiencing negative emotions like guilt, anger, frustration, fear, and hopelessness is very common.

 This is a dangerous emotion.
 Why?
 Because denying that people have type 2 diabetes and not paying attention to their regimen with drugs can be life-threatening.

-In the overall management of diabetes, it would be beneficial if we learn how to confront the denial feelings like frustration, fear, guilt, and anger.
-Remember keeping those feeling inside and not confronting them is only a short-term fix.
+In the overall management of diabetes, it would be beneficial if we learn how to confront the denial of feelings like frustration, fear, guilt, and anger.
+Remember keeping those feelings inside and not confronting them is only a short-term fix.